-The ownership and ownership boundary of the switchgear and other items of equipment shall be agreed and recorded in the Connection Agreement.
+The ownership and ownership boundary of the switchgear and other items of equipment shall be agreed and recorded in the Connection Agreement and Responsibility Schedule (a copy including a SLD shall be available on site i.e. a mimic board).
 This could include, but is not limited to the ownership of:

+- HV cables

 - Battery charger systems

-- Multicores, pilots and fibre circuits running between WPD equipment and customer / IDNO equipment
+- Multicores, pilots and fibre circuits running between NGED equipment and customer / IDNO equipment

 - Protection panels and interface cabinets

 - LV auxiliary supplies

 - Buildings / enclosures